A homotopy orbit spectrum for profinite groups

-After defining the homotopy orbit spectrum $X_{hG}$ for an $S[[G]]$-module $X$, we show that this construction agrees with the classical definition when $G$ is finite.
-Now let us recall a definition (see \cite[Section 3]{cts} for more detail). \begin{Def} A {\it discrete right $G$-spectrum} $X$ is a spectrum of pointed simplicial sets $X_k$, for $k \geq 0$, such that each simplicial set $X_k$ is a pointed simplicial discrete right $G$-set, and each bonding map $S^1 \wedge X_k \rightarrow X_{k+1}$ is $G$-equivariant ($S^1$ has trivial $G$-action). \end{Def}
+After defining the homotopy orbit spectrum $X_{hG}$ for an $S[[G]]$-module $X = \holim_i X_i$, we show in Remarks \ref{reduction} and \ref{whenfinite} that this construction agrees with the classical definition when $G$ is finite.
+In Theorem \ref{generalized}, we prove that given a morphism $(\tau, \holim_i \tau_i)$ of $S[[G]]$-modules, as in Definition \ref{module}, if $\holim_i \tau_i$ is a weak equivalence of spectra, then the induced map is a weak equivalence.
+Here, when it is additionally true that the map $\lim_i \pi_\ast(\tau_i)$ is a bijection, Corollary \ref{3situations} describes three scenarios that imply that $\holim_i \tau_i$ is a weak equivalence.

-In Section 4, given a discrete right $G$-spectrum $X$ and any spectrum $Z$, we show that the function spectrum $F(X,Z)$ is an $S[[G]]$-module, so that one can form $F(X,Z)_{hG}$.
-Interesting examples of $F(X,Z)$ are the Brown-Comenetz dual $cX$ of $X$ and the Spanier-Whitehead dual $DX$.

-Now we summarize the main result of Section 5, in which we build a homotopy orbit spectral sequence.